domainmod/userguide/docs/backup-restore.md

 Backup
 ------
-To Backup your DomainMOD database:
+To backup your DomainMOD database:

 1. Login to DomainMOD as an administrator